 H&P encourages historians to use their expertise to shed light on issues of the day.
-The H&P office can help historians to publish Opinion Articles in the national media or on this website.
-We currently have 145 Opinion Articles listed by date and they are all freely searchable by theme, author or keyword.
+If you are interested in submitting an opinion piece for publication, please see our editorial guidelines.
+We currently have 324 Opinion Articles listed by date and they are all freely searchable by theme, author or keyword.

 Page 1 of 33 pages

 We are the only project in the UK providing access to an international network of more than 500 historians with a broad range of expertise.
 H&P offers a range of resources for historians, policy makers and journalists.